Peder1987/buzzhire/README.md

 ### Deployment using Fabric

 Before deploying, ensure Fabric is installed on your system.
-You will also need to ask for your public keys to be added to the Buzzhire server.
+You will also need to ask for your public keys to be added to the BuzzHire server.

 Your deployment process is then simply: